trustoverip/spec-up-t-website/docs/various-roles/developers-guide.md

 - [The Spec-Up-T repo](https://github.com/blockchainbird/spec-up-t), with [associated NPM package](https://www.npmjs.com/package/spec-up-t)
 - [The Spec-Up-T installer repo](https://github.com/blockchainbird/spec-up-t-starter-pack), with [associated NPM package](https://www.npmjs.com/package/create-spec-up-t)

-The Spec-Up-T installer uses Spec-Up-T as a package in node_modules, which is installed via `npm install` after you install the Spec-Up-T installer itself (see Admin section for this).
+The Spec-Up-T installer uses Spec-Up-T as a package in node_modules, which is installed via `npm install` after you install the Spec-Up-T installer itself (see [Admins Guide](./admins-guide.md) for this).

 How to update Git repositories goes too far here, you can find a lot of info about that online.